-Managing Audio Focus
+Managing Audio Focus (Fire TV)

 Applications playing audio must be carefully designed to cooperate with other applications and services in a user-friendly way.
 To manage audio playback across applications, Android provides the concept of audio focus.
 This document outlines how to manage audio focus and other related events on Fire TV.